fergusq/tampio/README.md

 It tests if `se` is less than or equal to (`pienempi tai yhtä suuri kuin`) one (`yksi`).
 `se` is like `this` in JavaScript and always means the first parameter (here `pieni luku`).

-    joko pieni luku itse
+    joko yksi

-If the condition is true, the function returns the value of its argument, `pieni luku`.
+If the condition is true, the function returns one, (`yksi`).
 `joko` is a keyword that comes after the condition of `riippuen siitä` expression.
-`itse` is a keyword that does nothing and is used because it makes the sentence sound more natural Finnish.

     tai pieni luku kerrottuna pienen luvun edeltäjän kertomalla.